melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 ### OCaml compiler version

-ReScript is compatible with the 4.06 version of the OCaml compiler, while Melange is compatible with the version 5.1.1 (as of Dec 2023).
+ReScript is compatible with the 4.06 version of the OCaml compiler, while Melange is compatible with the version 5.2.0 (as of Sep 2024).

 ### Editor integration